MarekRyn/ILI9341-Toolkit/README.md

 - optimized for 16bit color (565 format) and 16-bit data bus
 - included decompressors for images and fonts
-- text displayed with antyaliasing
+- text displayed with antialiasing